 - Annabelle Whitehouse achieved 2A*s in English Literature and History, an A in Economics and a C in Mathematics and will read Politics, Philosophy & Economics at the University of Exeter.

 - Alice McLeish achieved an A* in Economics and 2As in Mathematics and History and will read Economics at the University of Surrey

 Other outstanding results include:

-- Joshua Hallett achieved 2A*s in Biology and Chemistry and an A in Mathematics, whilst also representing England U16s in rugby in South Africa last year.
+- Joshua Hallett achieved 2A*s in Biology and Chemistry, an A in Mathematics and an A* in his EPQ, whilst also representing England U18s in rugby in South Africa last year.
 Joshua recently signed his first Academy rugby contract with Saracens, following in the footsteps of New Hallian, Dominic Morris, who made his premiership debut last season.

 - Charlize Spriggs, Deputy Head Girl, achieved 2A*s in English Literature (with 100% in 3 papers) and History, a B in Latin and an A* in her EPQ.

 - Jonjo McMahon, Deputy Head Boy, achieved 2A*s in History and Government & Politics, an A in Spanish and an A* in his EPQ.

 - Louisa Davison, New Hallian (2012-17), achieved 4A*s and secured a place at Downing College, University of Cambridge, to read History.